-One of the best ways to tackle zinc deficiency in dogs is through their diet.
-This article will guide you through the best dog food on the market for dogs with zinc deficiency.
+One of the top ways to deal with zinc shortage in dogs is by giving them the right food.
+This article will help you find the best dog food to fix zinc deficiency.

 I must point out the caution you should take when reading articles promoting “10 or 15” best foods for whatever.
 Unfortunately, when it comes to kibble, there just aren’t that many great options out there.
 That’s why I am only recommending 4 of the dog foods that I trust.

 First, let’s talk about the benefits of a raw food diet for dogs dealing with zinc deficiency.

 It’s important to mention the raw food diet is likely to be the best solution for dogs that are zinc deficient (over commercial kibble).

 Raw foods contain a higher concentration of zinc, it’s better quality and it’s usually easier to absorb and digest, which ultimately combats the underlying cause of most zinc-deficiency cases; mal-absorption and mal-digestion.

 However, the raw food diet is extremely difficult to get right and requires careful planning from someone with experience in the field.
 You have to follow specific ratios of meat, to organ meat, to bones and ligaments.

 You also have to include the right amount of varying veggies and even still you may need supplementation.
 I do commend the BARF diet, but it’s not for everyone.
 Not to mention it’s considerably more expensive than even the most expensive kibble out there.